Great 8: Ovechkin scores historic PP goal, Caps sweep Devils

-NEWARK, N.J.
-(AP) — Alex Ovechkin moved into a second-place tie on the all-time list for NHL power-play goals and the Washington Capitals beat the New Jersey Devils 5-4 on Sunday, completing a sweep of their eight-game season series.

-Ovechkin’s second-period goal was his 265th with the extra man, tying him with Brett Hull for second place and leaving him nine behind all-time league leader Dave Andreychuk (274).

-The 35-year-old Russian, who also picked up two assists, has 19 goals this season and 725 in his career.
-He is six goals shy of tying Marcel Dionne for fifth place all time in the NHL.
+“Keep going,” said the 35-year-old Russian who now has 725 goals, six goals shy of tying Marcel Dionne for fifth place all time in the NHL.
+“It is what it is.”

-Ilya Samsonov was a big reason the Capitals finished off the sweep, making 35 saves, including 29 in the opening 40 minutes.
+The Great 8 was more impressed with the sweep and the play of goaltender Ilya Samsonov, who had 35 saves in a game the Caps were outshot 39-19.

+“I think Sammy today was unstoppable,” Ovechkin said.
+“Obviously he gave us the victory. ”

 T.J.
 Oshie, Conor Sheary, Carl Hagelin and Evgeny Kuznetsov also scored for Washington.
 The eight-game sweep was the first in team history against a single opponent.